studiorack/studiorack-core/README.md

 - tool - Utilities and tools for validating plugins
 - utils - Other helper methods and string utilities

+To install the common package, run the command:

+    npm install @studiorack/core

+Import the package using:

+    import { toolInstall } from '@studiorack/core';

+Then use the available methods as normal.

 ## Developer information

 StudioRack Core was built using: